-Another significant reduction was obtained, in that OTTER completed a 236-step proof, requiring 63 CPU-seconds and the retention of clause (5092).
+Another significant reduction was obtained in that OTTER completed a 236-step proof of level 43, requiring 63 CPU-seconds and the retention of clause (5092).
 For but one data point that might be of interest, 30 steps of the 236-step proof are not among the 260-step proof obtained in the preceding experiment.
+The dual was proved, with a 237-step proof of level 43, in 64 CPU-seconds with retention of clause (5156).